typetools/guava/README-typetools.md

 JAVA_HOME must be a JDK 8 JDK.
 This step must be done on machine, such as a CSE machine, that has access to the necessary passwords.
+(It failed on Mike's home machine.
+I could not figure out why.)

 ```
 PACKAGE=guava-30.1-jre